hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 1. _(Meta)data are assigned a globally unique and persistent identifier_

-   Ideally, use a globally unique and persistent identifier in `resourceID` in the HAPI `/info` response for each dataset.
+HAPI requires a globally unique and persistent identifier (`resourceID`) in its `/info` response for a dataset.

 Alternatively,
-   * If each HAPI dataset does not have a globally unique and persistent identifier but the server has one, then put it in the `/about` response as the `resourceID` (this is discouraged).
+* If each HAPI dataset does not have a globally unique and persistent identifier but the server has one, a data provider can use the `resourceID` in the `/about` response (this is discouraged).
-   * If a dataset is associated with more than one identifier, create a dataset of DOIs and serve the a file listing dataset with a DOI column.
+* If a dataset is associated with more than one identifier, a data provider can create a dataset of DOIs and serve the DOIs as a time series.

-   If there are more than one identifier for any of the above, use the more broadly adopted (e.g., DOI instead of domain specific identifier)

 2. _Data are described with rich metadata (defined by Reusable, item 1. below)_

 Reusable, item 1: _(Meta)data are richly described with a plurality of accurate and relevant attributes_

-   The HAPI specification has accurate and relevant attributes; the data provider needs to ensure the attribute values accurately describe the data and includes information needed for interpretation.
+The HAPI specification has accurate and relevant attributes; the data provider needs to ensure the attribute values accurately describe the data and includes information required for interpretation.

 3. _Metadata clearly and explicitly include the identifier of the data they describe_

 The HAPI metadata specification requires an internal identifier for every dataset.
-The list of all available dataset ids is present in the `catalog/` and then also as the value for the `dataset` request parameter in the URL for an `info/` or `data/` request.
-The HAPI `/info` response does not contain the dataset identifier intentionally because we have avoided duplication of metadata in reponses from different endpoints.
+The list of all available dataset ids is returned in a `catalog/` request; the ids are also used in the `dataset` request parameter in the URL for an `info/` or `data/` request.
+(The HAPI `/info` response does not contain the dataset identifier because we have generaly avoided the duplication of metadata in responses from different endpoints.)

-   However, a request for `/catalog?include=all` will return all HAPI metadata alongside the ids for all the dataets at that server.
-In addition, we create landing pages with JSON-LD that satisfies this requirement.

 5. _(Meta)data are registered or indexed in a searchable resource_

-   This is outside the scope of the HAPI project, which is focused on access and not discovery.
+This is outside the scope of the HAPI project, which primarily addresses access and not discovery.
 There is currently a way to explore all known HAPI servers at https://hapi-server.org/servers/.
-We are also working with other projects that address registration, indexing, and searching.
+We also work with other projects that address registration, indexing, and searching.

 ### Accessible

-Once the user finds the required data, she/he/they need to know how they can be accessed, possibly including authentication and authorisation.
+Once the user finds the required data, she/he/they need to know how they can be accessed, possibly including authentication and authorization.

-1. _(Meta)data are retrievable by their identifier using a standardised communications protocol_
+1. _(Meta)data are retrievable by their identifier using a standardized communications protocol_

-   All HAPI endpoints use the HTTP protocoal, and HAPI metadata is in JSON.
+ All HAPI endpoints use the HTTP protocol, and HAPI metadata is in JSON.
 The `info/` endpoint takes the dataset id and retrieves the JSON metadata.
-The `data/` endpoint also takes the dataset id and returns the data in CSV, JSON or binary.
+The `data/` endpoint also takes the dataset ID and returns the data in CSV, JSON, or binary.

-2. The protocol is open, free, and universally implementable
+2. _The protocol is open, free, and universally implementable_

-   HAPI uses a RESTful approach and delivers JSON metadata and well-structured data over HTTP(S), all of which are free and open and impementable in many programming languages.
+HAPI delivers JSON metadata and well-structured data over HTTP(S), all of which are free and open and implementable in many programming languages.

-3. The protocol allows for an authentication and authorisation procedure, where necessary
+3. _The protocol allows for an authentication and authorization procedure, where necessary_

 This is out of scope for HAPI, which was designed to access open data.
-The HAPI specification explicitly does not allow authentication as part of the HAPI request / response protocols.
-Access restrcitions can still be implemented for HAPI data using other HTTP(S) authentication mechanisms that operate outside or independent of HAPI.
+The HAPI specification explicitly does not include an option for authentication.
+Access restrictions can still be implemented for HAPI data using other HTTP(S) authentication mechanisms that operate outside or independent of HAPI.

-4. Metadata are accessible, even when the data are no longer available
+4. _Metadata are accessible, even when the data are no longer available_

 This is outside the scope of the HAPI project, which is focused on access and not archiving.
 However, we are working with other projects that address this.

 ### Interoperable

-The data usually need to be integrated with other data.
-In addition, the data need to interoperate with applications or workflows for analysis, storage, and processing.
+_The data usually needs to be integrated with other data.
+In addition, the data needs to interoperate with applications or workflows for analysis, storage, and processing._

-1. (Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
+1. _(Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation._

-   HAPI metadata are in JSON, with JSON schemas also available for validating all complex HAPI JSON output.
-JSON and JSON Schemas are widely used.
-HAPI data is transmitted as JSON or as Comma Spearated Values (CSV), both also widely used.
-HAPI servers may use a custom binary format, which uses IEEE standards for binary numbers and the layout of whicih mimics the CSV output.
+HAPI metadata are in JSON, and JSON schemas are available to validate all complex HAPI JSON output.
+HAPI data is transmitted as JSON or Comma Separated Values (CSV), both widely used.
+(HAPI servers may use a simple binary format, which uses IEEE standards for binary numbers and the layout mimics the CSV output.)

-2. (Meta)data use vocabularies that follow FAIR principles
+2. _(Meta)data use vocabularies that follow FAIR principles_

-   HAPI refernces formal vocabularies wehn appropriate, mainly with metadata attributes that are more useful when constrained to lists or content curated elsewhere.
-Exmaples include units strings, coordinate systems, links to other metadata, and data licenses.
-In those cases, HAPI allows for the expression of the source schema for the attribute content.
-The mechanism in which HAPI does this does not offer the same level of precision as a a formal vocabulary, but it is close.
+HAPI metadata does not use vocabularies directly, but links can be made to external metadata that uses vocabularies (see next item).

-3. (Meta)data include qualified references to other (meta)data
+3. _(Meta)data include qualified references to other (meta)data_

 Other metadata can be referenced using `additionalMetadata`, but this is just a simple reference to indicate that these resources are related, and the nature of the linkage is not qualified.

 ### Reusable

-The ultimate goal of FAIR is to optimise the reuse of data.
-To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.
+_The ultimate goal of FAIR is to optimize the reuse of data.
+To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings._

-1. (Meta)data are richly described with a plurality of accurate and relevant attributes
+1. _(Meta)data are richly described with a plurality of accurate and relevant attributes_

  This is satisfied by the HAPI specification.

-2. (Meta)data are released with a clear and accessible data usage license
+2. _(Meta)data are released with a clear and accessible data usage license_

 This can be satisfied by using the `licence` attribute.

-3. (Meta)data are associated with detailed provenance
+3. _(Meta)data are associated with detailed provenance_

 This can be satisfied with the `provenance` attribute.

 3. (Meta)data meet domain-relevant community standards

-   HAPI is built using the widely accepted RESTful approach to web-accessible resoures, which itself is built on top of HTTP(S).
+HAPI is built using the widely accepted RESTful approach to web-accessible resources, which is built on top of HTTP(S).
 We use JSON in a way that is common in the community.
-The time stadardization we use is a subset of the ISO8601 standard for time strings.
-The design of the HAPI protocol for requesting and receiving data was built by analyzing multiple, international data centers, and HAPI offers a lowest-common-denominator protocol.
-This has been verified by the fact that many data centers implement HAPI not with any of our own software, but just by tweaking their existing code to also offer a HAPI-compliant set of endpoints.
+The time standardization we use is a subset of the ISO8601 standard for time strings.
+The design of the HAPI protocol for requesting and receiving data followed from an analysis of the API of many time series data providers, and HAPI is a standard that provides a common set of features along with a standard for metadata and data transmission streaming format.